 You can place any type of trade that you would with stocks, including:

-- Market orders, which are likely to execute immediately at the current market price.
-These orders give you less control over the price you pay or receive.
+- Market orders, which are likely to execute immediately at the best available price, but you have less control over the price you pay or receive.

 How is the market price of an ETF determined?

 The market price of an ETF is determined by the prices of the stocks and bonds held by the ETF as well as market supply and demand.